MasterKale/SimpleWebAuthn-homepage/docs/packages/server.md

 ## Assertion

 "Assertion" is analogous to existing account login.
-Just like attestations, assertions span two steps:

-1. Generate a collection of "assertion options" for the browser to pass to a FIDO2 authenticator
-2. Verify the authenticator's response

-Attestation uses the following exported methods from this package:
+Assertions use the following exported methods from this package:

 ```ts
 import {